CMSgov/bcda-static-site/_pages/difference-between-v1-v2.md

                     Renamed elements
                 </td>
                 <td>
                     Four elements were renamed.
-For users converting from V1 (STU3) to V2 (R4), it’s likely that existing parsing or handling logic needs to be adjusted.
+For users converting to V2, it’s likely that existing parsing or handling logic needs to be adjusted.
                 </td>
                  <td>
                     <ul>